Nobara (operating system)

 Nobara Linux is a Linux distribution based on Fedora Linux.
-It is developed by Thomas Crider, otherwise more colloquially referred to as "Glorious Eggroll", who is also known for developing Proton-GE, a compatibility layer widely used for running Windows games on Linux.
+It is developed by Thomas Crider, known pseudonymously as "Glorious Eggroll", who is also known for developing Proton-GE, a modification of Valve Corporation's compatibility layer, widely used for running Windows games on Linux.

 History

 Nobara Linux was first released on July 10, 2022.
 It was developed and maintained by Thomas Crider, previously employed as a software maintenance engineer at Red Hat, working in Denver, Colorado, United States.
+According to Crider in a YouTube interview, the idea for Nobara Linux originated from his efforts to fix the gaming issues his father encountered on Windows.
+Frustrated with the recurring problems and attempts to resolve them manually, Crider decided to create a Linux-based environment preconfigured for gaming, including compatibility lists and automated setups, leading to the development of Nobara Linux.

 On May 13, 2025, version 42 was released and version 41 received these updates as rolling release updates making Nobara Linux officially a rolling release distribution.
-Brave replaced Firefox as the default Browser.
+Brave replaced Firefox as the default browser.

+The latest version, 43, was released on December 27, 2025, continuing the rolling release model and providing ISO images for all main editions (Official, GNOME, KDE, Steam-HTPC, Steam-Handheld).

 Features

-Nobara Linux aims to provide users who are less technologically skilled with commonly used packages, due to the original Fedora Linux having "3rd party or proprietary packages is usually absent from a fresh install." as stated on the official Web site.
-Claiming that most "point and click users" who rely heavily on graphical user interface installation processes and activities, may struggle with such tasks.
+Nobara Linux aims to provide users who are less technologically skilled with commonly used packages, due to the original Fedora Linux missing 3rd party and/or proprietary packages and tools, as stated on the official website: "anything involving any kind of 3rd party or proprietary packages is usually absent from a fresh install."

+Nobara developers assert that "point and click users" who rely heavily on graphical user interface installation processes and activities may struggle with such tasks.
 Packages commonly used by gamers or in gaming-related activities are installed by default.
-As mentioned on the official Nobara site, "WINE dependencies, obs-studio, 3rd party codec packages such as those for gstreamer, 3rd party drivers such as NVIDIA drivers, and even small package fixes", along with other features are not explicitly mentioned, but designed to improve the user experience primarily for gamers.
+These include: